Why Should I Use Credit?

 Credit impacts everything from opening a bank account to getting a job

 Many employers will pull a copy of your credit history before deciding to hire you.
 If they see debt or an erratic payment history, you might not get the job offer—especially if you are applying for a job related to finance.
-Potential landlords might run a credit history check on tenants applying to rent property to make sure they are reliable.
+Potential landlords might run a credit history check on tenants applying to rent property to make sure they are going to be reliable and pay their rent on time.

 Credit is always working.
 It’s up to you to determine if it’s working for you or against you.
 Remember, just because you don’t use a credit card does not mean you don’t have a credit history or credit score.